LucasMonnanni/project1/README.md

-# project1
+# Project 1

-Python, Flask, SQL and APIs
+Web Programming with Python and JavaScript